Stock market today: Wall Street drifts lower in a rare stumble following its big rally

 NEW YORK (AP) — Wall Street is drifting lower Tuesday following a strong rally that had vaulted it to its highest level since the start of August.

-The S&P 500 was 0.3% lower in midday trading and on track for just its third loss in the last 17 days.
-The Dow Jones Industrial Average was down 64 points, or 0.2%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.8% lower.
+The S&P 500 was 0.2% lower in afternoon trading and on track for just its third loss in the last 17 days.
+The Dow Jones Industrial Average was down 66 points, or 0.2%, as of 12:13 p.m.
+Eastern time, and the Nasdaq composite was 0.7% lower.

 Retailers were mixed after several reported their earnings for the latest quarter and, more importantly, their forecasts for the upcoming holiday shopping season.

-Best Buy dropped 2.3% after likewise beating analysts' expectations for profit in the latest quarter but falling short on revenue.
+Best Buy slipped 0.5% after likewise beating analysts' expectations for profit in the latest quarter but falling short on revenue.
 Its CEO, Corie Barry, said demand from customers has been "more uneven and difficult to predict."

 Best Buy cut its forecast for revenue for the full year, along with some other financial measures.